prisma/ecosystem-tests/platforms/netlify-cli/README.md

-# Netlify Current CLI
+# Netlify CLI

-Prisma and Netlify (current build CI) integration.
+Prisma and Netlify (deploy via netlify CLI) integration.

-## Friction points

-- Since Netlify's current build CI doesn't use the newer version of `zip-it-and-ship-it`, we need to bundle the binaries ourselves.
-See `build.sh`.
-- It might be possible to override the ZISI package via an env var called `ZISI_VERSION`.

 ## How to run this locally